createdbysk/parse-jira-results/parse_jira_results/README.md

 ```

 ## Store results in google spreadsheet
-The application is an ETL process that
+The node application, bin/storeJiraResultsInGoogleSheet, is an ETL process that
 * extracts the data specified by a jql (JIRA query language) query from the configured JIRA instance
 * transforms the json data returned by the extract process to obtain the required fields to store in the input to lean sheets
 * stores the values for the fields obtained from the json data in the specified destination